lochlannoneill/COMP8051-OS-xv6-qemu/README.md

 * **[Lochlann O Neill](https://github.com/lochlannoneill)**

 ### About:
-Showcasing the understanding of Operating System Engineering Using the [xv6 Open Source Operating System](https://github.com/mit-pdos/xv6-public).
+Showcasing the understanding of Operating System Engineering.
+Using the [xv6 Open Source Operating System](https://github.com/mit-pdos/xv6-public).

 The following files were created: